 Plugin System Overview

-The Authrim Plugin System provides a modular, extensible architecture for integrating external services and custom functionality into the Authrim identity platform.
+The Authrim Plugin System provides a modular architecture for integrating external services and custom functionality into the Authrim identity platform.
+Plugins are bundled with Workers at deploy time, while their configuration can be resolved from environment bootstrap values and KV-backed global or tenant overrides.

 What Plugins Can Do